 Overall, the above findings are consistent with bond holdings influencing institutions' level of attention.
-Larger equity and bond positions both increase the likelihood of observing behaviors indicating greater investor attention: voting against ISS and downloading SEC filings.
+Larger equity and bond positions both predict an increased likelihood of observing behaviors indicating greater investor attention: voting against ISS and downloading SEC filings.
 These findings suggest that while only equity investors vote, an institution's holding of bonds might increase its attention to individual companies.
 This increased attention might occur for a variety of reasons.
 For example, because credit rating agencies increasingly factor in a company's activities on ESG issues, bond managers might encourage more active voting and monitoring by their equity counterparts.
 Moreover, bond managers might possess additional information that influences an institution's decision on how to vote their shares.

 We next assess whether the observed importance of bond holdings differs across firms and proposals based on their connection to ESG-related matters that could be important to bond investors.
 We also assess whether bond holdings' importance varies based on the type of fund holding the bond (e.g., bond-only versus mixed-asset) and for The Big Three institutions (i.e., BlackRock, State Street, and Vanguard), which account for about 40% of all institutional investors' corporate bond holdings.
-For this analysis, we restrict our attention to our first proxy for attention, disagreeing with ISS, because it allows us to limit our sample to contentious shareholder proposals, where we observe more meaningful variation in attention.
+For this analysis, we focus exclusively on our first proxy for attention, disagreeing with ISS, because it allows us to limit our sample to contentious shareholder proposals, where we observe more meaningful variation in attention, and because the ISS-based measure of attention covers a significantly larger sample of years and institutions, especially for institutions that tend to hold both an equity and bond position.